ibm-cloud-docs/containers/cs_planning.md

 ## Cluster management responsibilities
 {: #responsibilities}

 Review the responsibilities that you share with IBM to manage your clusters.
-To review responsibilities for clusters that are managed in {{site.data.keyword.Bluemix_dedicated_notm}} environments, see [Differences in cluster management between the cloud environments](cs_ov.html#env_differences) instead.
 {:shortdesc}

 **IBM is responsible for:**